CodyEthanJordan/CodyEthanJordan.github.io/software.md

 title: Software Projects
 ---

 Highlighting some past and current software projects I've been involved in.
+Still have a few more to add.

 ## Developer for Bucher-Emhart Glass
 ![Bucher-Emhart Glass Logo](/assets/images/bucherEmhartGlass.png){: .left-image}